johnwcowan/r7rs-work/ProcessesCowan.md

 The same as `stdout`, but binds both the standard output and the standard error in the child process to the same port.
-It is an error to provide either `stdout` or `stderr` if this key is present in the setup plist.
+It is an error to provide either `stdout` or `stderr` if this key is present in the setup dictionary.
 This corresponds to `|&` in the C shell and `2>&1` in Posix shells.

 `open-fds`

 The value is a list of file descriptors not to be closed in the child process.
-All file descriptors not mentioned in the setup plist are closed.
+All file descriptors not mentioned in the setup dictionary are closed.

 `path`